ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 ### Networking
 {: #fortinetvm_considerations-specs-network}

 Access to the FortiGate console is provided through a private management network.
+When deployed to a management or consolidated cluster, FortiGate Virtual Appliance management addresses are drawn from the instance management private portable subnet.
+When deployed to an edge services cluster, a new private portable subnet is ordered for these addresses.

 ### License and fees
 {: #fortinetvm_considerations-specs-license}